samlaf/optimism-package/README.md

           - "--addr=0.0.0.0"
           - "--port=3100"
           - "--log.level=debug"
-        # TODO: is this only needed for da-server? so should be passed as part of command_args?
-        generic_commitment: false

   # L2 contract deployer configuration - used for all L2 networks
   # The docker image that should be used for the L2 contract deployer